 Reducing your stroke risk is the other goal.
 This is why your healthcare professional may prescribe a blood thinner to help reduce your underlying risk for blood clots that can cause a life-threatening stroke.

-Read Learning About XARELTO® for more information about how XARELTO® helps reduce your AFib-related stroke risk, plus steps for how to take it and what to do if you miss a dose.
+Read Learning About XARELTO® for more information about how XARELTO® helps reduce your AFib-related stroke risk, along with steps for how to take it and what to do if you miss a dose.